Nihlus/Crystite/docs/nitty-gritty.md

 =================

 This document details the major parts of the headless and how they fit together.
-It also discusses some of the challenges that cropped up when trying to get Neos running on a .NET runtime it wasn't compiled for, and the solutions that makes it - despite everything - work.
+It also discusses some of the challenges that cropped up when trying to get Resonite running on a .NET runtime it wasn't compiled for, and the solutions that makes it - despite everything - work.

+> As a quick note, this document was written back in the NeosVR days.
+The
+> terminology has been updated where applicable, but the timelines may seem a
+> bit off here and there.

 ## General design
 Overall, the server follows modern .NET design patterns and uses plenty of